The full list

 45 - Addio/Notturno per noi (Tomato ZZ999 - 1974)

-+ many other singles
++ other LP's and singles

 A group from Rome, that's often described as prog or soft-prog, but their large production of albums and singles is mainly in the commercial pop style.

-On their 1974 debut single, Notturno per noi is a nice long instrumental track in classical prog style, then their first album from 1975, the most interesting for progressive fans, as it contains some good instrumental parts though most tracks are in a melodic vein, like Come due bambini, their biggest hit single.
-The rest of their production is in a commercial pop style.
+On their rare 1974 debut single, Notturno per noi is a nice long instrumental track in classical progressive style.
+Their first album from 1975, the most interesting for progressive fans, contains some good instrumental parts though most tracks are in a melodic vein, like Come due bambini, their biggest hit single.

 Keyboardist Musumarra was involved in the Automat project.